 What should I look for in a dog food?

-The best advice you can receive about feeding your dog is this: Feed your dog the highest-quality food you can afford.
-The differences between a premium food and budget food aren’t found on the nutrition label; they’re found in the quality and source of ingredients.
+The best advice you can receive about feeding your dog is this: feed your dog the highest-quality food you can afford.
+The differences between a premium food and budget food are not found on the nutrition label; they are found in the quality and source of ingredients.
 Two dog foods may each contain 27% protein but be vastly different when it comes to digestibility.

 Pet food ingredients are listed by order of weight.
 Each ingredient is weighed when it is added to the batch of food, and ingredients such as fresh meat contain a lot of water, much of which is lost during processing.
 This means that a dry diet that lists corn as the first ingredient may be nutritionally superior to one listing meat first.